Posts Tagged ‘tulsa’

 In 2022, we began renovating The Studio—previously known as Grogg’s Green Barn, a local plant nursery—into a stunning multi-use space.
 Now, it serves as our interior design studio and a versatile event venue and photography studio.

-We’ve learned a lot over the past year and made a few updates based on your feedback.
+We’ve recently made a few updates to our Studio offerings based on your feedback.
 Here’s what’s new at The Studio at K|D!

 Photography Studio